reboot-dev/reboot-todo-python/README.md

 npm run dev:web
 ```

-If using VSCode, the page will load automatically.
+If using VSCode, the page should load automatically, or you can visit [`localhost:3000`](http://localhost:3000).
-If not using VSCode, visit [localhost:3000](http://localhost:3000)`.